Skip to content

 This script will download all mods/scripts into the path you choose.

-Defaults to /tmp/theme-park-mods is no path argument is passed.
+Defaults to /tmp/theme-park-mods if no path argument is passed.

 See script contents here: https://github.com/themepark-dev/theme.park/blob/master/fetch.sh